mpkelly/blog/assets/articles/colour.md

 To recap, the general features of this pattern are:

-1. See your theme as containing a collection of colour palettes instead of a single colour palette, and extract those palettes into reusable chunks.
-Here I am using CSS variables, but you can do this with the many CSS-in-JS libraries too.
+1. See your theme as containing a hierarchy of colour palettes instead of a single colour palette, and extract those palettes into reusable chunks.
 2. When the `background-color` changes you generally need a new palette.
 3. Only reference variables in your components and never specific colours like blue, orange etc.